eterv/ts-plugin-scss-modules/README.md

 };
 ```

-You can find an example custom renderer in our test fixtures ([`customRenderer.js`](https://github.com/mrmckeb/typescript-plugin-css-modules/blob/main/src/helpers/__tests__/fixtures/customRenderer.js)).
+You can find an example custom renderer in our test fixtures ([`customRenderer.js`](https://github.com/eterv/typescript-plugin-scss-modules/blob/main/src/helpers/__tests__/fixtures/customRenderer.js)).

-The [internal `logger`](https://github.com/mrmckeb/typescript-plugin-css-modules/blob/main/src/helpers/logger.ts) is provided for [debugging](#troubleshooting).
+The [internal `logger`](https://github.com/eterv/typescript-plugin-scss-modules/blob/main/src/helpers/logger.ts) is provided for [debugging](#troubleshooting).

-> If you use Webpack, note that tilde (`~`) imports not supported by Less and Sass natively.
+> If you use Webpack, note that tilde (`~`) imports not supported by Sass natively.
 >
-> For Sass users: A custom importer has been implemented to resolve this as of v3.
+> A custom importer has been implemented to resolve this as of v3.
->
-> For Less users: This package exports a customRenderer that enables tilde imports: [`less-plugin-aliases`](https://github.com/dancon/less-plugin-aliases).

 #### `customTemplate`